Australian returns home from holiday with spider in stomach

 Lifting his shirt, Maxwell told an Australian television network "that's where it actually burrowed underneath my skin".

-While still in Bali, Maxwell visited a local medical centre and was prescribed an antihistamine for an insect bite.
+While still in Bali, Maxwell visited a local medical center and was prescribed an antihistamine for an insect bite.

 "Well after running tests and putting things inside my stomach they finally found out it was a tropical spider that's been living inside me for the last three days," Maxwell posted on his Facebook page where he goes by the name of Dylan Thomas.